 Applicants who have successfully completed the higher-level International Baccalaureate (IB) examination with grades of 4 or better may be granted transfer credit on a course-by-course basis.
-Credit can be awarded, under certain conditions, for the Baccalaureat from France, the German Abitur and the G.C.E.
-Alevel examinations.
+Credit can be awarded, under certain conditions, for the Baccalaureat from France, the German Abitur, the G.C.E.
+A-level and CAPE examinations.